2D vs 3D Animation - Pros, Cons, and The Best Choice!

 This style is widely used in cartoons, explainer videos, marketing animations, and educational content.

-Popular examples of 2D animation
+Popular 2D animation examples

 - Cartoons - Oswald, Tom & Jerry, Rick and Morty, Gravity Falls